 In addition to an annual contract fee, costs for RADAR Cloud comprise usage-based fees, which depend on data volumes and the service used.
 The costs for data archiving are payable either annually during the retention period over the entire archiving period (5, 10 or 15 years) or as a one-off payment (10 years).
 For the publication of datasets, RADAR offers a one-off payment based on the data volume.
 The current price list can be found here.
 These prices apply exclusively to universities and research institutions.
 When applying for funding, applicants can add the costs for the publication or archiving of research data with RADAR to the application and thus procure funding for making use of RADAR services.

 Published datasets can be viewed publicly and access is free of charge.
 The license terms specified by the data provider apply to the reuse of the dataset.

 Archived datasets are generally not publicly accessible (dark archive).
 However, the data provider can grant individual registered users access to a dataset.

 How long are published and archived data stored in RADAR?

-For archived datasets, the data provider determines the retention period (5, 10, or 15 years).
-The dataset is then securely archived by RADAR for this period (dark archive).
+For archived datasets, the data provider determines the retention period (5, 10, or 15 years.
+Only the 10-year holding period is available in the billing model per one-off payment).
+The dataset is then securely archived by RADAR for this period.
 The data provider can access the dataset at any time.